houseabsolute/precious/README.md

 However, if you have a larger set of directories and you usually only need to lint or tidy a small subset of these at once, then `per-dir` mode will be faster.

+You can also use the experimental `invoke.per-dir-or-once = n` option to invoke the command one of two ways, depending on the number of directories that precious will operate on.

 ### Quiet Flags